Hailiax/HLX/HeLX/README.md

 * Referencing a value requires the new `@=` operator.
 For `A = [3], B @= A`, B and A would now be pointers to the same array.

 #### Magic whitespace
 Description WIP.
 No semicolons or commas.
 Language so minimal that a visible whitespace was introduced for readability.
 Commas are equiv to spaces.
 All whitespace insignificant except some newlines followed by a group of tabs (or no tabs) not followed by another newline.
 These are used to end statements.
 Not all newline-tabs groups are significant, only the ones which are important are counted (for flexibility and breaking up lines).
 Arguably better whitespace and cleanliness than Python!
+Finally, old conventions were changed.
+Bitwise operators are now $&, $|, $^, $!, $<, $>, $% (zero-fill right shift), logical and/or are `&`/`|`, exponent operator is `^`, 0t is true, 0f is false, 0n is null, 0u is undefined, 0i is Infinity, 0l is epsilon (limit), 0v is NotANumber (think of it as void), and a new ternary assign is introduced `?=`.

 While this is quite unusual, it forces the programmer to be explicit when taking the value or reference of a variable and I believe this will reduce errors.